-After the Summit the young people returned to their communities and each carried out a Local Action Project which puts into practice the skills and knowledge they have acquired in the project, bringing environmental benefits to their communities.
+After the Summit the young people returned to their communities and will each carry out a Local Action Project putting the knowledge and skills they have gained into practice the skills and knowledge they have acquired in the project, bringing environmental benefits to their communities.
 Part of this includes engaging in peer-to-peer education in their countries of origin, which we hope will inspire and engage more young people in environmental and sustainable development issues.

 |30th Sept 2017||

 1 DAY EVENT IN DUBLIN